 Microfinance enables the active poor to lift themselves out of poverty through entrepreneurship.

-And that’s what microfinance and the Enabling Microfinance Fund in particular is all about.
-Unlocking the potential of those miro, small and medium sized enterprises.
+That’s what Enabling Qapital is all about - Unlocking the potential of those micro, small and medium sized enterprises.

 Making loans and fighting poverty are normally two of the least glamorous pursuits around, but put the two together and you have an economic innovation that has become not just popular but downright chic.
 The innovation - microfinance - involves making small loans to poor entrepreneurs, usually in developing countries.